 Requiring the correct code to be sent from the correct phone’s UDID—in this case, Jane’s phone—functionally adds two additional factors of authentication, turning this 2FA into a 4FA method with one simple change, sending the authentication code from the phone (mobile-originated) instead of sending it to the phone (mobile-terminated).

 While both Jane and Jake downloaded the same game and were attacked by the same malware, only Jake’s authentication was affected.
-The MO-SMS method that Jane used changes the game: Without the correct code being sent from the correct phone within the allotted time, access to any website, VPN or other access-controlled facility is denied.
+Current SMS authentication fails.
+The MO-SMS method from TextPower that Jane used changes the situation: Without the correct code being sent from the correct phone within the allotted time, access to any website, VPN or other access-controlled facility is denied.
 This is the power of TextKey – unprecedented safety and security.